codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

     local-pv-f88de77b   localvolumeset01   Available
     ```

-    The listing show 3 Persisten Volumes which are not claimed right now.
+    The listing show 3 Persistent Volumes which are not claimed right now.
 These PVs and the corresponding disks we want to set free.

 3. get node name and paths associated to devices of each pv

     To release the disks we need to know the mount path and the corresponding node name.
-To get this data we request all pv resource definitions in json format and pipe it through `jq`.
+To get this data we request all PV resource definitions in json format and pipe it through `jq`.
 In `jq` we filter all pvs in status `Available` and create dicts with the data we need for the next step.

     ```shell
     $ oc get pv -o json | jq '.items[] | select(.status.phase == "Available") | {host: .metadata.labels."kubernetes.io/hostname", path: .spec.local.path}'